Multi-agent Reinforcement Learning: A Comprehensive Survey: Background

 \section{Background}

-In this section, we formalize the MAS problem statement and define the learning goals and solution concepts set by the MAS optimization model.
-We additionally explore related fields that contribute to the research of MARL.
+In this section, we formalize the basis of the MARL problem statement and define its learning goals and solution concepts.
+We additionally explore related fields, i.e. GT and ML, that contribute to a deeper understanding of the study of MARL.